-This paper replicates the analysis of Hermannsson et al (2010b) for the case of Wales.
-The main differences are, of course, in the tables, graphs and discussion of results.
-The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Wales for user groups whose primary interest is in Wales.
-Since we are also committed to producing similar analyses for Northern Ireland and for England, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.1 Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.
+This paper replicates the analysis of Hermannsson et al (2010b,e) for the case of Northern-Ireland, which is why we have given it a (virtually) identical title.
+The main differences can be found in the tables, graphs and discussion of results.
+The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Northern-Ireland for user groups whose primary interest is in Northern-Ireland.
+Since we are also committed to producing similar analyses for England, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.1 This possible because we have constructed an input-output database that systematically incorporates the incomes and expenditures of each UK HEI, reflecting each region's funding structure, which can then be used as a basis for deriving results on regional expenditure impacts.

 There have been numerous studies of the impact of higher education institutions (HEIs) on their host regional economies, which focus solely on their effect on the local demand for goods and services.
 (See e.g. Florax, 1992 and McGregor et al, 2006, for reviews.)
-These demand side studies treat universities like any other businesses, which demand goods and factor services within the region.
+These demand side studies treat universities like any other businesses, which demand goods and factor services within the region2.
 The best of these studies employ regional input-output analysis.
 However, a "policy scepticism" has emerged that challenges the value of such analyses.
 This scepticism asserts that either demand-side binding budget constraints or supply-side binding resource constraints generate "crowding out" of HEI expenditure effects on the host regional economy, to the point where the regional impact of HEIs expenditures is regarded as negligible.
 In this paper we provide a systematic critique of this perspective.
 While we reject the extreme form of policy scepticism we acknowledge the importance of binding public sector budget constraints under devolution, and argue that future regional impact studies should be modified to accommodate these constraints.

-&lt;sup>1 The full details of the project are provided in the acknowledgements.
+1 The full details of the project are provided in the acknowledgements.

-&lt;sup>2 HEIs may also have important impacts on the supply-side of regional economies through, for example, their impact on skills in the host region's labour market, knowledge effects and wider external benefits.
-These are discussed in Hermannsson et al (2010b).
+$^{^2}$ HEIs may also have important impacts on the supply-side of regional economies through, for example, their impact on skills in the host region's labour market, knowledge effects and wider external benefits.
+These are discussed in Hermannsson et al (2010d).

-Previously we have illustrated this case through an application to Scotland (Hermannsson et al, 2010b).
-Here the same principles are applied to Wales, which is a UK region with a large higher education sector and partially devolved fiscal responsibilities.
-The study of HEIs in Wales is particularly appropriate as its devolved status imposes a binding public sector expenditure constraint at the regional level and the variety of spatial origins of HEIs' income motivates a fresh look at the composition of their impact.
-However, it should be emphasised that this approach is generally applicable to all impact studies of regions with a devolved budget.
+Previously we have illustrated this case through an application to Scotland and to Wales (Hermannsson et al, 2010b,e).
+Here the same principles are applied to Northern-Ireland, which is a UK region with a large higher education sector and partially devolved fiscal responsibilities.
+The study of HEIs in Northern-Ireland is particularly interesting as its devolved status imposes a binding public sector expenditure constraint at the regional level and the variety of spatial origins of HEIs' income motivates a fresh look at the composition of their impact.
+However, it should be emphasised that this approach is generally applicable to all impact studies of regions with a binding public expenditure constraint.